 The role of the Board is to:

-To report on the activities that have occurred since the last GA and to keep the membership informed of significant matters.
+Report on the activities that have occurred since the last GA and to keep the membership informed of significant matters.

 Prepare, seek approval and implement, the Strategic and Operational plans and monitor progress.

-Provide the fiduciary responsibility of oversight of a forward budget that includes, but is not limited to, annual budget preparation, seeking approvals and budget management.
+Provide the fiduciary responsibility of oversight of a forward budget.

-Develop policies for approval by the GA, and implement such polices approved by the GA
+Develop policies in consultation with the WL Governance Committee and with relevant input from membership, and approve and implement those policies.

 Manage communications with members and external stakeholders